 Air is introduced into aeration tanks primarily through blowers or mixers, each using different techniques to enhance treatment efficiency.
 The careful design and engineering of these systems directly influence treatment performance.

 Aeration tanks support microbial communities that break down organic matter.
-By supplying oxygen, these tanks form the backbone of biological wastewater treatment systems.
+By supplying oxygen, these tanks form the backbone of biological wastewater treatment systems and often operate alongside aeration basins used in wastewater treatment plants.

-Aeration tanks are a central component of the activated sludge process.
+Aeration tanks are a central component of the aeration tank wastewater treatment process, where oxygen is introduced to support aerobic microorganisms.
 They introduce oxygen into wastewater, enabling aerobic microorganisms to metabolize organic pollutants.

 These microbes form flocs that settle easily in subsequent treatment stages, significantly reducing pollutant concentrations.
 Without sufficient oxygen, microbial activity slows, leading to incomplete treatment.